rayyuan90/rayyuan.github.io/_posts/2016-08-09-My learning schedule and memo(node.js React and react-native redux graphQl ParseServer).md

   color: $color;
 }
 Less change the local viriable does not change the gloable one. but sass change the local and change the gloable

+---
+const mongoose = require('mongoose');
+mLab is a fully managed cloud database service that hosts MongoDB databases;
+Heroku is a cloud platform as a service (PaaS) supporting several programming languages that is used as a web application deployment model